The Stunning, Small Town in France: Your Guide to Strasbourg

 If you’re not consuming predominately carbs when you’re in France… then i’m sorry - but you’re doing France wrong!

-I couldn’t stop smiling at how the baguettes from Carrefour (a chain grocery store in certain European countries) we still so warm like someone had just pulled them out of the oven, how they had the quintessential Ratatouille movie-crunch, and how when I ate them – they were proven to be fresh, because the flour would get all of my hands and sometimes, my camera.
+I couldn’t stop smiling at how the baguettes from Carrefour (a chain grocery store in certain European countries) are still so warm like someone had just pulled them out of the oven when you purchase them, how they had the quintessential Ratatouille movie-crunch, and how when I ate them – they were proven to be fresh, because the flour would get all of my hands and sometimes, my camera.

-Parisian and French natives will tell you to go to a real boulangerie (which means ‘bakery’ in French), but I honestly think it’s going to be good no matter where you get it from.
+Parisian and French natives will tell you to go to a real boulangerie (which means ‘bakery’ in French), but I honestly think it’s going to be good no matter where you get it from – as my local grocery store in Paris has some of the best baguettes in the neighborhood.

 I don’t even care if you don’t like bread.
 It’s something you need to do.
 Just do it.
 You’ll (most likely) be thanking me later.